m3164/jax-cpu-gpu-tpu-final-project/README.md

 This repository contains the containerized training pipeline, orchestration manifests, and benchmarking material for the ME344 capstone project.

-The project — **[Your Project Title, e.g. "Scaling a Churn Prediction MLP Across CPU, GPU, and Multi-Node Infrastructure"]** — covers containerization, cluster orchestration, hardware-accelerated training, and performance benchmarking of a deep learning classifier across three distinct compute configurations.
+The project — "Scaling a Churn Prediction MLP Across CPU, GPU, and Multi-Node Infrastructure"— covers containerization, cluster orchestration, hardware-accelerated training, and performance benchmarking of a deep learning classifier across three distinct compute configurations.

 The repository contains: